benhoskings/babushka/README.markdown

 license
 -------

+Babushka is licensed under the BSD license, except for the following exception:

-Babushka is licensed under the BSD license, which can be found in full in the LICENSE file.
+lib/support/levenshtein.rb, which is licensed under the MIT license.

+The BSD license can be found in full in the LICENSE file, and the MIT license at the top of lib/support/levenshtein.rb.